Coping with cognitive changes (chemo brain)

 - Keep a record of your previous hospital appointments and planned appointments.

-- You could ask if you can record conversations with your doctor if you think this might help.
+- You could ask if you can record conversations with your doctor if this might help.

 - When arranging to meet someone or organising an event, it may be helpful to write the details down and tell someone else.